Control Barrier Function based Attack-Recovery with Provable Guarantees: Attack Detection

-so that the set $S_c \coloneqq \{x\; |\; B(x)\leq -c\}$ is nonempty for all $c\in [0, c_M)$.\footnote{Compactness of the set $S$ guarantees existence of $c_M\in \mathbb R_+$.} Now, since it is possible to allow the function $H$ to take positive values in the interior of the safe set $S$, we use an inequality $H(x,u)\leq \gamma$ for some $\gamma>0$ instead of $H(x,u)\leq 0$, to detect attacks.
-Note that a constant $\gamma>0$ might lead to false-positives if $\gamma$ is too small, or false-negatives if $\gamma$ is too large.
-To this end, we make the following assumption when the system is not under an attack.
+Now, since it is possible to allow the function $H$ to take positive values in the interior of the safe set $K$, we use the inequality $H(x)\leq \gamma$ for some $\gamma>0$ instead of $H(x)\leq 0$, to detect attacks.
+Note that a constant $\gamma>0$ might lead to false positives if $\gamma$ is too small or false negatives if $\gamma$ is too large.
+To this end, we make the following assumption when the system is not under attack.